mietek/research/AC.lagda.md

 last two steps in the proof just given, arguing instead that
 $\text{ZFC} = \text{CZF} + \text{EM} + \text{AC}$ is interpretable in
 $\text{CTT} + \text{EM} + \text{ExtAC}$ by the previous theorem, and then
-appealing to the type-theoretical version of Diaconescu’s theorem, according to which the law of excluded middle follows from the extensional axiom of choice in the context of constructive type theory.[^20]  The final conclusion is anyhow that $\text{ZFC}$ is interpretable in $\text{CTT} + \text{ExtAC}$.
+appealing to the type-theoretic version of Diaconescu’s theorem, according to which the law of excluded middle follows from the extensional axiom of choice in the context of constructive type theory.[^20]  The final conclusion is anyhow that $\text{ZFC}$ is interpretable in $\text{CTT} + \text{ExtAC}$.